 Chart 2 above compares the County's WAYM Growth Income of over the past four years to a set of selected industry benchmarks.
 These benchmarks were selected based on a review of industry standards and recommendations from our external investment Manager.
-These indices reflect performance of other available municipal investment options and comparison to a well established stock composite index.
+These indices reflect performance of other available municipal investment options and comparison to a well-established stock composite index.
 The Bank of Canada returns reflect the average yearly return on a 10 year Bank of Canada bond.
-In prior years performance of the ONE Fund has also been utilized as a benchmark.
-At the time of this report, the 2020 annual report was not available, and therefore has been omitted from this year's benchmarks.
-Historically, the ONE Fund has experienced an average return of 4.82% between 2017 and 2019.
+The TSX Composite Index saw extraordinary growth in 2021, with an increase of over 25%.
+At the time of this report, the 2021 ONE Fund annual report was not available, and therefore only data to 2020 is shown.
+Historically, the ONE Fund has experienced an average return of 5.23% between 2017 and 2020.
+The County's Investment Committee met in April of 2022, and through those discussions our CIBC investment manager identified opportunities for potential growth note liquidations in 2022.
+It is anticipated that the County will liquidate three growth principal protected notes with a combined principal amount of \$57M, and reinvest the entirety of the principal and realized interest into three new 7-year growth principal protected notes.
+Transactions are to be finalized in the coming days.